 1. Install the master console hardware in the rack, following the hardware installation instructions that are provided by your xSeries Installation Guide and by the instructions that are provided with the mounting rails.

-If there are any devices directly above and below the master console server unit, it might be very difficult to reach in and connect the cables to the back of the server after it is placed in the rack.
-If that is the only slot available, connect the keyboard, mouse, monitor, and Ethernet cables at the back of the master console server before installing it in the rack.
+If there are any devices directly above and below the master console, it might be very difficult to reach in and connect the cables to the back of the server after it is placed in the rack.
+If that is the only available slot, connect the keyboard, mouse, monitor, and Ethernet cables at the back of the master console before you install it in the rack.
 Leave the other end of the Ethernet cable disconnected from the network until you are directed to connect it.